ZeraphisStudios/DisbandRP/Asset-Guidelines/README.md

 * Implementation
 * Continued use

-Disband RP reserves the right to reject, modify, discontinue, or remove any Asset at any time.
+Midnight Grind Roleplay reserves the right to reject, modify, discontinue, or remove any Asset at any time.

 ---